 - The "Crazy Ivan" maneuver and the term describing it was obscure U.S Navy slang until Tom Clancy popularized it in his debut novel The Hunt for Red October.

 - During a dogfight in Specter of the Past, Han and Leia put the Millennium Falcon into a modified "smuggler's reverse", a bootlegger's turn in space.
 Specifically, the ship cuts thrusters, turns 180 degrees, and then kicks in the engines again to turn in a much narrower space than normal.
-Han's modification is a fake-out: cut engines, turn a full 360, and then continue in the direction you were already going while the enemy hares off in the other direction, having anticipated the regular reverse.
+Han's modification is a fake-out: cut engines, turn a full 360, and then continue in the direction you were already going while the enemy hares off in the other direction, having anticipated the regular reverse, and then do it again for real this time.
 It partially works: Han shoots down one of the attacking fighters, but the other fighter is tricked a little too well and hits the Falcon, crippling her.

 - Babylon 5 example: Delenn and a small force of Whitestars are trying to escape from a Drakh mothership and its large force of parasite fighters.
 Delenn asks Lennier if he has ever seen the Warrior Caste training demonstration flights, specifically their trick of "skin dancing".
 Lennier nervously admits that he has, and when she asks if he can do it, he replies, "Not without several years of training...but I can program the parameters into the ship's autopilot."
 Delenn asks him what he needs to do then.
 "Push this button, and pray...very, very fast."